tactful-ai/flask-faster-api/README.rst

 Contributors
 ============

-Flask-Faster is brought to you by @seifashraf1, @ahmedihabb2, @nadaabdelmaboud, @omargamal253
+Flask-RESTY is brought to you by @seifashraf1, @ahmedihabb2, @nadaabdelmaboud, @omargamal253